Alex Dreier: Later years

 Dreier moved to California in 1967, where he worked in Los Angeles for KTTV and also began a career as an actor in many films such as The Boston Strangler (1968), Chandler (1971), The Carey Treatment (1972), The Loners (1972), Lady Cocoa (1975) and The Astral Factor (1978), and TV shows, including Mannix, Kojak, Land of the Giants, Hart to Hart and Love, American Style between 1968 and 1979.
-He served as chairman of the board for the Annenberg Center for Health Sciences and as a board member of the Eisenhower Medical Center.
+He served as chairman of the board for the Annenberg Center for Health Sciences and as a board member of Shimer College and the Eisenhower Medical Center. and the Eisenhower Medical Center.
 In 1989, he was inducted into the Illinois Broadcasters Hall of Fame.

-Philanthropy

-Dreier served on the boards of trustees of institutions including Shimer College and the Eisenhower Medical Center.

 Death

 Dreier died on March 11, 2000, in Rancho Mirage, California.
 He is buried in Desert Memorial Park in Cathedral City, California.